Top Temples & Places of Worship in Mumbai

 Mahalakshmi Temple, Mahalaxmi

-Perched near the sea at Bhulabhai Desai Road, the Mahalakshmi Temple is one of the oldest and most-loved temples in the city, dedicated to the goddesses Mahalakshmi, Mahakali and Mahasaraswati.
+Perched near the sea on Bhulabhai Desai Road, the Mahalakshmi Temple is one of the oldest and most-loved in the city, dedicated to the goddesses Mahalakshmi, Mahakali and Mahasaraswati.
 The approach lane is lined with stalls selling flowers, coconuts, sweets and glittering offerings, which makes the walk up an experience in itself.

-- Best time to visit: Mornings, and especially during Navratri, when the temple is beautifully decorated (expect crowds).
+- Best time to visit: mornings, and especially during Navratri, when the temple is beautifully decorated (expect crowds).

 - Getting there: Mahalaxmi station on the Western Railway is closest; taxis and autos are easy to find.